 Phone: (310) 267-5435

 He has secured 25+ extramural research funding awards as a principal investigator at the Center.
-Current and past sponsors of this work include the California State Water Resources Control Board, the California Air Resources Board, the Strategic Growth Council, the U.S. Housing and Urban Development Department, WaterAid, the Water Foundation, The Resources Legacy Fund, Environment Now, the DiCaprio Foundation, the World Bank, the UC Multicampus Research Initiative, the UC Institute of Transportation Studies and the UCLA Grand Challenge, LADWP and Los Angeles County.
+Current and past sponsors of this work include the California State Water Resources Control Board, the California Air Resources Board, the Strategic Growth Council, the U.S. Housing and Urban Development Department, WaterAid, the Water Foundation, The Resources Legacy Fund, the World Bank, the UC Multicampus Research Initiative, the UC Institute of Transportation Studies and the UCLA Grand Challenge, LADWP and Los Angeles County.

 Greg is an author or co-author of 41 peer-reviewed articles, including many in the leading journals in urban studies, infrastructure planning and policy and environmental health, as well as 14 major Luskin Center for Innovation reports.
 He has also reviewed articles for 50+ journals, several funding agencies and many collaborating researchers.
 Greg received a Ph.D. in urban planning in 2015 and an M.A. in urban planning in 2011, both from UCLA.
 For more information regarding his peer-reviewed research, see here.
 For Greg’s full CV, see here.